EarlyHemisphere/HK.RadianceTeleportControl/README.md

 # Radiance Teleport Control

-Allows configuring where Radiance can and can't teleport.
+Allows configuring where Radiance can and can't teleport during the platform and final phases.

 Requires SFCore and Satchel.